-Gill Schor is publisher of Sports History Magazine, a unique publication of engaging articles, interviews, and photos on sports history.
+Gill Schor is publisher of Sports History Magazine, a digital publication featuring articles, interviews, and stories around sports history.

 In 1991, the iconic Grateful Dead helped sponsor Lithuania’s national basketball team, a talented but financially strapped squad that went on to win bronze at the Seoul Olympics.
 Their story was a magical tale of tie-dyes, basketball glory, and the birth of a new nation.